zephirworks/cloudfoundry_service-cookbook/README.md

 At the time of this writing, services are distributed only in source form as part of the `vcap-services` git repository; this resource checks out the git repository only once regardless of the number of services that are installed.

 When the content of the repository changes, it will automatically perform any task that is required to updated all the services running on a node.
 In particular, it will restart every service that is installed from that repository, since there is no way of detecting changes in a single service.

+Conversely, if the content of the repository did not change, Bundler will not be run and no service will be restarted unless the directories created by Bundler don't exist.
+In other words, if you make other changes (deinstall a gem, or make manual changes) you need to either run `bundle` manually or delete the `#{path}/bundle` directory.

 Warning: the current version of this resource strongly assumes this particular layout; as a consequence, installing different services to unrelated directories is not supported at this time.

-Implementation details:

-* this resource runs Bundler in the service directory if and only if the git chackout was updated.
-In other words, if you make other changes (deinstall a gem, or make manual changes) you need to run `bundle` manually.

 # Actions: